Scrub typhus: Vaccine

 Enormous antigenic variation in Orientia tsutsugamushi strains is now recognized, and immunity to one strain does not confer immunity to another.
 Any scrub typhus vaccine should give protection to all the strains present locally, to give an acceptable level of protection.
 A vaccine developed for one locality may not be protective in another, because of antigenic variation.
 This complexity continues to hamper efforts to produce a viable vaccine.

-Dora Lush, an Australian bacterioloigist, died after accidentally pricking her finger with a needle containing scrub typhus while inoculating a mouse in an attempt to develop a vaccine.
+Dora Lush, an Australian bacteriologist, died after accidentally pricking her finger with a needle containing scrub typhus while inoculating a mouse in an attempt to develop a vaccine.

 History

 Severe epidemics of the disease occurred among troops in Burma and Ceylon during World War II.
 Several members of the U.S. Army's 5307th Composite Unit (Merrill's Marauders) died of the disease, as well as many soldiers in the Burma theatre; and before 1944, no effective antibiotics or vaccines were available.

 World War II provides some indicators that the disease is endemic to undeveloped areas in all of Oceania in the Pacific theater, although war records frequently lack definitive diagnoses, and many records of "high fever" evacuations were also likely to be other tropical illnesses.
-In the chapter entitled "The Green War", General MacArthur's biographer William Manchester identifies that the disease was one of a number of debilitating afflictions affecting both sides on New Guinea in the running bloody Kokoda battles over extremely harsh terrains under intense hardships— fought during a six-month span all along the Kokoda Track in 1942–43, and mentions that to be hospital-evacuated, Allied soldiers (who cycled forces) had to run a fever of 102 F, and that sickness casualties outnumbered weapons-inflicted casualties 5:1.
+In the chapter entitled "The Green War", General MacArthur's biographer William Manchester identifies that the disease was one of several debilitating afflictions affecting both sides on New Guinea in the running bloody Kokoda battles over extremely harsh terrains under intense hardships— fought during a six-month span all along the Kokoda Track in 1942–43, and mentions that to be hospital-evacuated, Allied soldiers (who cycled forces) had to run a fever of 102 F, and that sickness casualties outnumbered weapons-inflicted casualties 5:1.
 Similarly, the illness was a casualty producer in all the jungle fighting of the land battles of the New Guinea campaign and the Guadalcanal campaign.
 Where the Allies had bases, they could remove and cut back vegetation, or use DDT as a prophylaxis area barrier treatment, so mite- and tick-induced sickness rates in forces off the front lines were diminished.

 The disease was also a problem for US troops stationed in Japan after WWII, and was variously known as "Shichitō fever" (by troops stationed in the Izu Seven Islands) or "Hatsuka fever" (Chiba prefecture).

 Scrub typhus was first reported in Chile in 2006.
 This is likely the result of underdiagnosis and underreporting and not of a recent spread to Chile.
-In January 2020 the disease was for the first time reported in Chile's southernmost region.
+In January 2020, the disease was reported in Chile's southernmost region for the first time.